 To foster recognition of and improve accessibility to visual, written, musical, and theater arts within the Manville community; invigorate the town by creating arts events that attract visitors and local business involvement, spotlights residential and local talent, and create venues to further develop the arts in Manville, New Jersey.

-The MAC is a group of Manville residents who have come together to promote and support the arts within our town.
+The Manville Arts Council, Inc. is a non-profit 501(c) 3 organization.
+We are a group of Manville residents who have come together to promote and support the arts within our town.
 Our goal is simple; Build our town and community up by fostering an interest in, and an appreciation for, the arts.

 Heather Ball | President Heather Ball has worked as a professional scenic artist and set designer in the theatre industry for the past twenty years.
 She began her career running the paint department as George Street Playhouse in New Brunswick, NJ.
 After six years and countless plays Heather took time off to have her daughter Ainsley.
 It was during this maternity leave that Heather discovered a new career path as an educator.
 In 2008 she became an adjunct faculty member for the Department of Theatre & Dance at Montclair State University.
 This allowed her to explore what it meant to be a working artist as well as a mentor and educator.
 After seven years Heather once again took time off for her family.
 This time it was to welcome her son Wesley into the world.
 In addition to several theatre projects Heather is currently working on, she is also creating a visual art library of the lost homes of Manville.
 Using the mediums of acrylic paint and conversation she is attempting to document the stories of the families who have lost their homes due to overwhelming flood damage.